 - their full name and any previous names

 - their address

 - date and place of birth

 - date and place of death

-- your name and address
+We’ll also need your name and address.

-What you’ll receive
+What documents you’ll get

 Tell Us Once service